 - Why business size is the most important criterion when looking at growing a company.

 Determining what size of business to acquire is one of the toughest decisions an Acquisition Entrepreneur (AE) can make.
-Assuming you have the funds, you want to ensure that it’s big enough to support any growth initiatives you plan on instituting, but it also has to be small enough to not attract attention from private equity buyers.
+Assuming you have the funds, you want to ensure it’s big enough to support any growth initiatives you plan to institute.
+Still, it must also be small enough not to attract attention from private equity buyers.

-In a recent interview with the podcast How2Exit: Mergers and Acquisitions, Acquira CEO Hayden Miyamoto talked about what he believes is the sweet spot valuation for a company and why Acquira tends to prefer those types of businesses.
-He also discussed a number of other topics including SBA lenders, investing in a recession, and how assets can be a hedge against exposure to economic turmoil.
+In a recent interview with the podcast How2Exit: Mergers and Acquisitions, Acquira CEO Hayden Miyamoto talked about what he believes is the sweet spot valuation for a company and why Acquira prefers those types of businesses.
+He also discussed several other topics, including SBA lenders, investing in a recession, and how assets can hedge against exposure to economic turmoil.